N-Ramoji/N-Ramoji-M1-Ctutorial-Project/1-Requirements/README.md

 # HIGH LEVEL REQUIREMENTS:

-⚫Start and finish when you need them.
+* Start and finish when you need them.

-⚫Flexible time period.
+* Flexible time period.

-⚫Adaptive size of the element.
+* Adaptive size of the element.

 # LOW LEVEL REQUIREMENTS:

-⚫Countdown timer is great for to create a countdown widget that will speedup visitors buying decisions.
+* Countdown timer is great for to create a countdown widget that will speedup visitors buying decisions.

-⚫Start and finish the numberS.
+* Start and finish the numberS.

-⚫Holiday themes for stunning.
+* Holiday themes for stunning.

 # DESIGN OBJECTIVES:

-⚫The primary objective of the design of course, is to deliver the requirements as specifeid already.
+* The primary objective of the design of course, is to deliver the requirements as specifeid already.

 # DESIGN PROCESS: